-We love the food we eat living in Girona, but we miss traditional pub grub, like the kind we get when we visit Limerick, Ireland.
+We love the food we eat living in Girona, but we miss the traditional pub grub, like the kind we get when we visit Limerick, Ireland.
 We were in search of some traditional Scottish foods and some great places to eat in Edinburgh.
 Our Edinburgh food guide includes some of the best food to try in Edinburgh, or really some of the best food to try in Scotland in general.

 7 Dishes You Must Eat in Edinburgh